History of women in the Italian Resistance: Roles

 Woman hanged by the Nazi Fascists from a tree in Rome.
 On the skirt there is a sign with the accusations for which she was summarily executed.
 Around her, German soldiers.
 Photo from the Nazi war propaganda, from the "Deutsches Bundesarchiv", 1944.

 The tasks covered by women in the Italian Resistance were assigned frequently: they established the first aid teams to help injured and sick people, they contributed in the collection of clothing, food and medicines, they took care of the assistance of the corpses and of the assistance to the family members of the fallen.

 They were fundamental to the partisan community: in addition to cooking, washing, sewing and assisting the wounded, women took part in meetings and gave their political and organizational contributions, moreover, if needed, they also knew how to try their hand at weapons.
 Their communication tasks was particularly valuable: with cunning they often managed to pass through enemy checkpoints in order to reach their destination, so they could contact the military and give them information about new movements.

-Their actions were as risky as those of men and when they were captured they suffered the most atrocious tortures.
-They were really clever at camouflaging weapons and ammunition: when they were noticed by the Germans with something incriminating, they often managed to avoid the search by declaring important tasks to carry out, just like sick family members to take care of or hungry children to look after.
-If speaking of their family sphere, women really spoke a universal language capable of arousing hidden feelings and sensitivities.
+Their actions were considered as risky as those of men; when they were captured, they were tortured.
+They were considered really clever at camouflaging weapons and ammunition: when they were noticed by the Germans with something incriminating, they often managed to avoid the search by declaring important tasks to carry out, like taking care of sick family members or hungry children.

-In the era of the Second World War, women acquired an important role also on an economic-productive level.
+In the era of the Second World War, women also acquired an important role on an economic-productive level.
 While men were called to arms, they had to replace them in industry and agriculture.
 Women worked mainly in the textile, food and industrial sectors, but they were also present to a large extent in the assembly line, in public employment and in the fields, where the most tiring activities, traditionally reserved for men.

 In these sectors, they often organized demonstrations, shouting slogans such as "We want to live in peace" or "We want bread, enough with the speculators".
 Especially in the countryside, they made their homes available at their own risk in order to help the wounded, convalescents and refuge for fleeing people.
 Women also carried out fundraising, aimed at helping the families of the arrested, the victims of the Nazi fascists and also the families of partisans who were particularly needy.
 Their political propaganda was also very intense, as well as their acts of sabotage and occupation of the German food stores.